ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ```
 Input is the user input (one or more sentences) to be matched against.

-Patterns is an array of std ChatScript pattern strings.
+Patterns is an array of pattern strings as returned by CompilePattern.
+They can use memorization
+and they can assign values.
 If they use memorization,
-you are allowed up to 2 return values and _0 and _1 will be returned under the variable
-names you provide.
-It will return the original values of those match variables.
-If you
+you can assign those onto normal variables, which if permanent variables will
-need the canonical values, you can perform an assignment inside the pattern using something
+be returned as "newglobals".
+You can perform an assignment inside the pattern using something
-like $_0:=_0  (see Match variable assignment in Advanced patterns).
-The return values may
+like $answer:=_0  (see Match variable assignment in Advanced patterns).
-be omitted.
+The "newglobals will  be omitted if there are no changes.

 The variables and concepts fields are optional and provide context.